kaustavha/eth-ui/README.md

 ```
 For devs:

+sudo cake [opts] cmd

 sudo cake install -> installs pyethereum, serpent, converts JSON files, runs npm install

 sudo cake -s install -> skips getting pyethereum and serpent

-sudo cake start -> builds with brunch, zips and launches the nodewebkit, no live reload, bad for development
+sudo cake start -> builds with brunch, zips and launches the nodewebkit
+possible options:
+  -w -> watch for changes
+  -n -> skip building, just launch the app

 brunch w -> builds out public directory and watches app/ for changes, good for development, launch public/index.html in your browser, still no livereload, but easier to plug in.

+sudo cake dev -> compiles app to public, watches public, watches cson folder for changes, installing npm/bower if detected.
+Good for development, view the app by opening public/index.html in your browser